 2-4.
-Installing the Unit in Heavy Snow Areas
+Installing the Outdoor Unit in Heavy Snow Areas

-In locations with strong wind, snow-proof ducting should be fitted and direct exposure to the wind should be avoided as much as possible.
+In locations where wind-blown snow can be a problem, snow-proof vents should be fitted to the unit and direct exposure to the wind should be avoided as much as possible.
+(Fig. 2-11) The following problems may occur if proper countermeasures are not taken: